Ulipristal (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how ulipristal works.
-Tell your doctor if you are using a barbiturate or bosentan, carbamazepine, felbamate, griseofulvin, itraconazole, ketoconazole, oxcarbazepine, phenobarbital, phenytoin, rifampin, topiramate, or St John's wort.
+Tell your doctor if you are using bosentan, carbamazepine, felbamate, griseofulvin, itraconazole, ketoconazole, oxcarbazepine, phenytoin, rifampin, topiramate, St John's wort, or a barbiturate.

 Warnings While Using This Medicine: